October 12, 2018

 Working in a limited group makes communication easier, as there are no hierarchies and complex processes to go through.
 Nevertheless, managers and workers alike shouldn’t make the mistake of relying on memory alone.

-Despite that, make sure you write down project requirements, specifications and processes and store everything safe somewhere (using Dropbox, or Google Drive or similar).
+Despite that, make sure you write down project requirements, specifications, and processes and store everything safe somewhere (using Dropbox, or Google Drive or similar).
 Important stuff won’t get lost, and team members will be able to access the documentation anytime.

 #7 Leave time for “other” tasks

 Finally, don’t forget to leave some time on your team’s schedule (see #2) for self-development and learning.
-Obviously, it should not distract workers from their jobs, but giving your team some time for self-development will keep their motivation up and help them discover a new skill, that they can bring to the company and that could be useful within the organisation.
+Obviously, it should not distract workers from their jobs, but giving your team some time for self-development will keep their motivation up and help them discover a new skill, that they can bring to the company and that could be useful within the organization.

 Here at Timeneye, for example, we have a monthly amount of hours that we can spend learning a new skill, testing new apps and tools, and so on.